1 Minute ReviewLeave Your Own 1 Minute Review!

 Finhabits texts customers on a weekly basis to remind them to save.
 Finhabits’ app, blogs and text-messaging service explains simple financial concepts (including the all-powerful compound interest chart), reinforcing the “need to save” mantra that many of Finhabits’ clients have just gotten around to learning.

 Finhabits website and marketing materials are geared toward making investing a habit, which is why all of its tools and website focus on the habitual part of investing for the long term.
+Training users to make wise choices, save money and invest is just one way that these habits can make their way into communities, help families and even teach children how to manage their money.

 According to its website, Finhabits is an SEC Registered Investment Advisor and offers bank-level security including a 256-bit SSL encrypted connection on its website.
 In addition, your money is held in accounts insured up to $500,000 by SIPC.